Drivers can be a fickle lot. Many who say “I do” to a car insurance company aren’t looking for a lifelong union.

 In fact, it doesn’t take much to turn the heads of these customers, even if they are wedded to some of the biggest insurers in the nation.

-Last year, Consumer Reports surveyed more than 90,000 of its members and found that seven car insurance companies lost at least 20% of their customers over a recent five-year period.
+Consumer Reports’ latest car insurance survey — to which more than 90,000 CR members responded — found that seven car insurance companies lost at least 20% of their customers over a recent five-year period.
 Those companies are:

 - Farmers Insurance: 27% of customers lost